mateuszjurewicz/notes_public/Mathematics.md

 - $\sim$
 the long tilde is used to mean _equivalence_. **But** it's also used in Bayesian Inference to mean sampling from, e.g. $\rho \sim \mathcal{N}(\mu, \sigma)$.
 Here rho is sampled from a Normal distribution, with given params (mean and stdev).

+- $\backslash$ in set theory means subtraction of elements of set on the right from the set on the left.
+This came up in NCP/CCP/ACP, where the anchor element is subtracted from the set of available elements for cluster assignment, e.g. $ X_a\backslash a_k$

 ### Greek alphabet
 - $\tau, \Tau$ - tau
 - $\theta, \Theta$ - theta, often denotes learnable parameters